Expanded Shaver’s Creek Environmental Center Provides Greater Opportunities for Community

 Shaver’s Creek Environmental Center, founded in 1976, serves as a resource for the community and as a field laboratory for Penn State students to get hands-on experience teaching about the natural world.

-The project is pursuing LEED certification from the U.S. Green Building Council (USGBC).
+The project earned LEED certification from the U.S. Green Building Council (USGBC).

 total Sq Ft